tprouvot/Salesforce-Inspector-reloaded/README.md

 ## Contributions

-Contributions are welcomed !
+Contributions are welcome!

 To submit a PR, please create a branch from releaseCandidate which is the work in progress next version.
 This branch will be merge into master when the new version is published on web store.

-Linting : to assure indentation, formatting and best practices coherence, please install ESLint extension.
+Linting: to assure indentation, formatting and best practices coherence, please install ESLint extension.

 ## Development